 But, custom can be expensive.
 You almost need to think of custom window treatments as an investment, and plan to keep them for 5-10 years.

 I know that’s not for everyone, but I hope to show you here some of the benefits of having custom window treatments made for your windows.
-Soon I’ll be writing a post about how to do custom window treatments on a budget.
+Whether you buy the fabric and sew the window treatments yourself, or have someone else make them.

 I do want to clarify that I’m not saying all ready-made window treatments are bad, some are very nice.